harini1006/EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM/README.md

 ## RESULT:
-Thus , to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.
+Thus , to use Data Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.